lomky/learning/notes/week_4_notes.md

 Number is the only numeric type in JS

-  - Always represented under the hoo as double-precision 64-bit floating point
+  - Always represented under the hood as double-precision 64-bit floating point
   - JS does _not_ have an integer type.
     - integers are a subset of doubles